jphalimi/PythonForMIC/Doc/library/email.errors.rst

 All defect classes are subclassed from :class:`email.errors.MessageDefect`, but this class is *not* an exception!

+.. versionadded:: 2.4
+   All the defect classes were added.

 * :class:`NoBoundaryInMultipartDefect` -- A message claimed to be a multipart, but had no :mimetype:`boundary` parameter.